artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 j fin
 ```

 a.
-Draw the execution diagram of the program on the H&H 5-stage pipelined processor until the cycle in which the ```add``` instruction exits the pipeline in the second iteration of the loop.
-Explain the data, and control dependencies that arise and explain for each one how the processor handles it.
+Simulate the code in Ripes, obtain the pipeline diagram and explain the hazards and how they are resolved.

 b.
-Simulate the program in Ripes.
 How many cycles does it take to execute one iteration of the loop?
 Calculate the CPI.

 c.
 Is it possible to improve the loop's performance by reordering the code?
 Justify your answer and, if it can be improved, explain how you would modify the code and recalculate the CPI.

-d.
-OPTIONAL - Indicate the values of the main data and control signals in the cycle where the ```add``` instruction is in the execution stage in the first iteration of the loop.

 **SOLUTION:**